alphabreacher/srt/blog.md

 The first & foremost-final element.
 ```

-1. In this blog, are the [People](https://srterm.github.io/srt/people.html) (there might be Youtube Channels if websites & twitter handle's aren't available on web at the time I'm curating this) who are awesome.
+1. In this blog, are the [people](https://srterm.github.io/srt/people.html) (there might be Youtube Channels if websites & twitter handle's aren't available on web at the time I'm curating this) who are awesome.

+2. [Advice](https://srterm.github.io/srt/advice.html) from my side; It will only be completed if I get any wiser.

-2. This blog contains [books ,articles & blogs ](https://srterm.github.io/srt/bookshelf.html) by other writers and companies.
+3. This blog contains [books ,articles & blogs ](https://srterm.github.io/srt/bookshelf.html) by other writers and companies.

-3. This is a curation of [failure](https://srterm.github.io/srt/failure.html) via people or in the respective Enterprise.
+4. This is a curation of [failure](https://srterm.github.io/srt/failure.html) via people or in the respective Enterprise.

-4. This blog contain DRHP & websites of  [Indian Companies](https://srterm.github.io/srt/indian.html) I like.
+5. This blog contain DRHP & websites of  [Indian Companies](https://srterm.github.io/srt/indian.html) I like.

-5. This blog contain SEC S-1 & websites of [American Companies](https://srterm.github.io/srt/american.html) I like.
+6. This blog contain SEC S-1 & websites of [American Companies](https://srterm.github.io/srt/american.html) I like.